 Beginning in 2020, the Rochester City School District received three different streams of federal funding intended to support the District's ability to respond to the COVID-19 pandemic - CARES, CRRSA, and ARP.
 CARES and CRRSA have both ended.
-The District is in the final stages of ARP administration (ARP will sunset in Fall 2024), and is currently operating under the ARP Spend-Down Contingency Plan.
+The District is in the final stages of ARP administration (ARP will sunset in Fall 2024) and currently operating under the ARP Spend-Down Contingency Plan.

-This edition of the Federal Relief Funds Quarterly Report will focus on the continued implementation of ARP-funded activities, and provide information on the District's progress in closing out the grant.
+The Federal Relief Funds Quarterly Report will focus on the implementation of ARP-funded activities, and provide information on the District's progress and preparation to close out the grant.

-The Overall Fiscal Progress of ARP is inclusive of indirect costs and employee benefits.
-The table below models the actual spending of ARP funds as of March 31, 2024 as well as the projected spend down for the close of the grant on September 30, 2024.
-Approximately \$50M of eligible general fund expenditures will be moved into ARP to ensure full spend-down of the grant.
+The overall fiscal progress of ARP includes indirect costs and employee benefits.
+The table below models the actual spending of ARP funds as of June 30, 2024 and the projected spend down for the close of the grant on September 30, 2024.